Topic Specific Vocabulary

 - The country’s most valuable commodities include tin and diamonds.

-- There are operational advantages in putting sales and admin in the same building.
+- There are operational advantages in putting sales and administration in the same thing.

 - The shoe factory has been offshored to Mexico.